Honoring Memorial Day

 Quite the story huh?
 I try to put myself in his parents position way back when they received that telegram.
 It’s really quite the story and I’m happy to be sharing it with you.

-So with that, I wish you Happy Memorial Day!
 I always enjoy time with family & friends on these long three day weekends, but also remember why we celebrate the day.

 “All gave some; some gave all.”
 Howard William Osterkamp, Korean War Veteran, Purple Heart Recipient.